revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 </details>

 ---
-7.What will be the output of the following code?
+7.What is the output of the following code?

 ```python
 lst=[11, 100, 101, 999, 1001]